 Sayyeda Hameed says, “We’ve been conditioned to think that leadership at work can only be attained through a position of power.
 The truth is, real leadership can come from anywhere and perhaps it can be developed as a skill.
 It’s not your job title that allows for strong leadership – it’s the commitment to creating positive change in yourself and in others.
 I try to be assertive where necessary but I focus on encouraging team work within the department.
 Being a manager at work is a heavy hat to wear, but it can benefit you in remarkable ways.
 When my team members look up-to me, it boosts my confidence and gives me that kick of optimism.
 Instead of grinding along waiting for each day to end, I try and extract greater results from the same hours or minutes, cut through the clutter of to-dos for the team and focus on how we can get real results.”

 Maria Sadaf says, “I work in partnerships and strategy.
-This include a lot of communication across departments and also to the external community as well.
-I believe working in COLABS helped me overcome my fears which I had being a woman working in communications, interacting with different people on a daily basis and boosted my self -believe which eventually enabled me to lead the firm in a much more effective manner.”
+This includes a lot of communication across departments and also to the external community as well.
+I believe working in COLABS helped me overcome the fears I had been a woman working in communications, interacting with different people on a daily basis and boosting my self -believe which eventually enabled me to lead the firm in a much more effective manner.”

 Fatima Mazhar says, “My team is the best.
 They are hardworking and so passionate about what they do – and as with all my previous teams, I listen to them and do what needs to be done, they respect me so much, hence I barely ever have to say anything!
 A leader’s job is to serve their team and help them achieve the best results and that is what I do, I listen to them, learn from them and serve them!”

-Alina Dar says, “I would want to lead better, like there is always room for improvement.
-It’s technically just me and Umer (Strategy Associate) so obviously that leadership aspect will come in the future.
-As far as the whole COLABS team in concerned, I feel listened to and my advice is always taken at merit.”
+Alina Dar says, “I would want to lead better like there is always room for improvement.
+It’s technically just me and Umer (Strategy Associate) so obviously, that leadership aspect will come in the future.
+As far as the whole COLABS team is concerned, I feel listened to and my advice is always taken at merit.”

 Roheen Ghauri says, “I love working as the creative lead in marketing, not just because of the title but the creative freedom that has been given to me by the team.
 I am free to set the mood for our creative design layouts as I want.
 I’m pretty sure that only COLABS can offer this liberty to be as creative as I can be.”

-But how exactly is COLABS redefining the women work experience?
+But how exactly is COLABS redefining the women’s work experience?

 Ayesham Aftab Butt: COLABS is redefining the future of work for women in a way that, it has promoted women to step up and take the lead, in various departments.
 As a Community & Sales Lead, I truly feel that I have the support and confidence of the administration to deal with situations on my own.
 In a way, COLABS doesn’t just provide me with a set of goals I need to achieve rather it empowers me to blaze my own path.